How to use cloud-init

 Note

-, you must base your instance on an image that has cloud-init
+To use cloud-init, you must base your instance on an image that has cloud-init installed:

 -